Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 SMU Stats and Trends

-- In SMU's seven games this season, it has four wins against the spread.
+- In SMU's seven games this year, it has four wins against the spread.

-- The Mustangs covered the spread in their only game when underdogs by 1 point or more.

-- SMU has hit the over in 50% of its opportunities this year (three times in six games with a set point total).
+- SMU's games this year have eclipsed the over/under three times in six opportunities (50%).

-- SMU is 4-2 against the spread and 7-0 overall when the team scores more than 17.3 points.
+- SMU is 4-2 against the spread and 7-0 overall when the team records more than 17.3 points.

-- This year the Mustangs have 10 turnovers, three fewer than the Cougars have takeaways (13).
+- The Mustangs have turned the ball over 10 times, three fewer times than the Cougars have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.